 "Lima.
 Foxtrot.
 Yankee.
 Niner.
 Fife.
 Eight.
 Six" or "L-F like Foxtrot.
 Y. Nine.
 Five.
 Eight.
 Six."

-Now you know how to use the NATO and Western Union Phonetic Alphabets to spell your name, email and address over the phone.
-Which spelling alphabet do you prefer or do you use another system?
+You just learned how to use the NATO and Western Union Phonetic Alphabets to spell your name, email and address over the phone.